Shruti Haasan

+Haasan has also played the leading lady in commercial successes—the Tamil films, Vedalam (2015) and Si3 (2017), and the Hindi films Gabbar Is Back (2015) and Welcome Back (2015).
+For her performance in D-Day (2013), she received a nomination for the IIFA Award for Best Supporting Actress.
+Her highest-grossing releases came with the Telugu film Salaar: Part 1 – Ceasefire (2023) and the Tamil film Coolie (2025).

-In addition to acting career, Haasan is also an established playback singer and has her own music band.
+In addition to her acting career, Haasan is also an established playback singer and has her own music band.
 She is a prominent celebrity endorser for brands and products.

 Early life and family

 Haasan was born on 28 January 1986 to actors Kamal Haasan and Sarika Thakur in Madras (present-day Chennai) in a Tamil family.
-Her father is a Tamilian Brahmin Iyengar, while her mother was born to a Maharashtrian father and Rajput mother.
+Her father is a Tamilian Brahmin Iyengar, while her mother has Marathi and Rajput ancestry.
 Her parents got married when she was one and got divorced in 2004.
 Haasan's younger sister Akshara Haasan, is also an actress.
 Actor and lawyer Charuhasan is her uncle.
 Actresses Suhasini Maniratnam and Anu Hasan are her cousins.

 Haasan completed her schooling from Lady Andal school in Chennai and moved to Mumbai to obtain a degree in psychology at St. Andrew's College.
 Haasan focused on cinema and music, and eventually traveled to the US to continue to learn music at the Musicians Institute in California, before returning to Chennai.